Need help? We are available to speak to you 7 days a weekRead More

 Seek legal advice if your relationship has ended and you’re on a partner visa

 If your relationship has ended and you hold a partner visa, it is important to seek legal advice.
-It is not uncommon for people to notify the Department that your relationship has ended without your knowledge.
-Resultantly, you may be caught unaware when the Department may then issue you a letter asking for you to explain your circumstances.
+It is not uncommon for people to notify the Department that their relationship has ended without their knowledge.
+Resultantly, you may be caught unaware when the Department may then issue you a letter asking you to explain your circumstances.
 There are tight time frames in which you are required to respond to these requests, and failure to comply may result in visa cancellation.
 Engaging a lawyer will ensure that the information you provide is satisfactory to meet the Department’s standards and give you the best chance possible of retaining your visa.

 Engaging an Australian Migration Lawyer is invaluable when your relationship ends while holding a partner visa.
 Our team will provide expertise in immigration law, offer tailored advice, assist with documentation preparation, and represent you in communications with immigration authorities.
 With our support, you can navigate visa requirements effectively, increasing your chances of retaining your visa and alleviating stress throughout the process.